 How to Turn ON /OFF Factory Reset Protection On Samsung Galaxy

-Turn-ON /OFF Factory Reset Protection
+Activate/deactivate Factory Reset Protection

-This step-by-step guide will help you to learn how to enable or disable the FRP option on Android.
+This step-by-step guide will help you learn how to enable or disable the FRP option on Android.

 Here are the exact steps:

 Step 1: You’ll need to have a Samsung account.
-You can Sign up for a free account over here.
+You can sign up for a free account over here.

-Step 4: Now check the Reactivation lock prompt and tap OK as shown in the screenshot below:
+Step 4: Now check the Reactivation Lock prompt and tap OK, as shown in the screenshot below.

-Step 5: On the next screen, enter your Samsung account credentials then tap CONFIRM.
+Step 5: On the next screen, enter your Samsung account credentials, then tap Confirm.

-You can uncheck the Reactivation lock option and it will disable it but make sure you remember the unlock password.
+You can uncheck the reactivation lock option and it will disable it, but make sure you remember the unlock password.